 In any of these cases, it may be worth exploring alternative solutions.
 We recommend getting a professional opinion before deciding to forgo a traditional gutter system.
 Gather quotes, research your options, and weigh the pros and cons of a traditional system versus one of these rain gutter alternatives.

-FAQ About Gutter Alternatives
+FAQs About Gutter Alternatives

 Do rain chains work as well as gutters?

-Why do old houses not have gutters?
+Why don’t old houses have gutters?

 Gutters did not become common until the mid-1900s.
-Before that, gutters were rarely installed on residential buildings, either due to the cost or because they simply were not offered as an option.
+Before then, gutters were rarely installed on residential buildings, either due to the cost or because they simply were not offered as an option.
 However, some high-end historic homes were built with box gutters hidden in the eaves.

 What is the function of a gutter?